 Cross Bank Road, Batley, West Yorkshire

 A medium-sized mid-Victorian Gothic Revival church of conventional form, whose interior is given additional interest by a number of elaborate fittings.
-Unusually, the east end of the church has not been re-ordered.
+Unusually, the sanctuary has not been reordered.

 The first priest came to Batley in 1853.
 Land for a new church was purchased in 1861 and the building was completed in December 1870.
 The architect was John Kelly of Leeds.
 The original church consisted of a nave and chancel under one roof with a south porch.
 In 1884 the church was enlarged by the addition of transepts containing side altars and the small apsidal northwest baptistery was probably added at the same time.
 The marble high altar was installed in 1929.
 The sanctuary mosaics were installed in 1952.
 The church has escaped major post-Vatican II liturgical adaptation.